DERMOVATE Cream and Ointment contains Clobetasol propionate 0.05 % w/w.

 Children are more susceptible to develop atrophic changes with the use of topical corticosteroids.
 If DERMOVATE is required for use in children, it is recommended that the treatment should be limited to only a few days and reviewed weekly.

 Fertility: There are no data in humans to evaluate the effect of topical corticosteroids on fertility.
-Clobetasol administered subcutaneously to rats had no effect upon mating performance; however, fertility was decreased at the highest dose (see Pharmacology: Toxicology: Pre-Clinical Safety Data under Actions).
+Clobetasol administered subcutaneously to rats had no effect upon mating performance; however, fertility was decreased at the highest dose (see Pharmacology: Toxicology: Non-Clinical Information under Actions).

 Pregnancy: There are limited data from the use of DERMOVATE in pregnant women.

-Topical administration of corticosteroids to pregnant animals can cause abnormalities of foetal development (see Pharmacology: Toxicology: Pre-Clinical Safety Data under Actions).
+Topical administration of corticosteroids to pregnant animals can cause abnormalities of foetal development (see Pharmacology: Toxicology: Non-Clinical Information under Actions).

 The relevance of this finding to humans has not been established.
 Administration of DERMOVATE during pregnancy should only be considered if the expected benefit to the mother outweighs the risk to the foetus.
 The minimum quantity should be used for the minimum duration.